 Note: You (speaker) will be able to join the backstage but you will be in the live session only if you are mapped/added to that session or invited to the stage.

-Here, you can also test your audio, video, and devices to avoid last-minute surprises by clicking on the "Settings" icon.
+On the virtual backstage, you can also test your audio, video, and devices to avoid last-minute surprises by clicking on the "Settings" icon.

 Once everything is in order, the host will choose to begin the session.
 A countdown of 10 seconds will indicate that the session is about to begin.